smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 # 2. Building Web Services using Maven

-Normally users will be supplied with pre=built files:
+Normally users will be supplied with pre built files in the *tomcat webapps* folder:

 * RIF middleware: rifServices.war
 * Taxonomy service (ICD10): taxonomyServices.war